itsmohiniii/NamasteJS/notes/season-1/lecture-09.md

 # Episode 9 : Block Scope & Shadowing in JS

 What is a **Block**?
 * Block aka *compound statement* is used to group multiple JS statements together into 1 group.
 We group them within {...}
+  Block wraps together multiple statements so that we can use it in a place where JS expects one statement.

+    ```js
+     //this is valid JS code
+    {
+    }
+    ```

     ```js
     {
         var a = 10;